Nesper94/Metabiome/documentation/source/tutorial.rst

 Now, consider that you want to predict the taxonomic identity and relative abundance of your metagenomic samples, through marker-based methods.
-To do so, we will use MetaPhlAn3.
-However, due to tutorial purposes only, you will have to download our custom database located here `metaphlan3_custom_db <https://drive.google.com/drive/folders/1xNzSYTjSYlfycDsSC6_QM47y9Yid9Oe5?usp=sharing>`_.
+To do so, we will use `MetaPhlAn3 <https://huttenhower.sph.harvard.edu/metaphlan/>`_.
+However, due to tutorial purposes only, you will have to download our custom database located here: `metaphlan3_custom_db <https://drive.google.com/drive/folders/1xNzSYTjSYlfycDsSC6_QM47y9Yid9Oe5?usp=sharing>`_.
 Be aware that this database is compressed and after downloading it, you must extract the :file:`metaphlan_custom_db.tar.gz` like so:

 .. code-block:: bash